 John: The shroud of Turin was found many years back.
 This is physical proof that Jesus existed.

-Gil: You know, John, there is loads of controversy surrounding the authenticity of this.
+Gil: You know, John, there is plenty of evidence against the authenticity of this.

-Gil: I honestly don’t know the details off the top of my head, but I can e-mail you when we get back.
+Gil: I honestly don’t know the details off the top of my head, but I can e-mail you when I get home.